120 Collins Street’s lighting design compliments Australian athletes as they take out gold in the 2006 Commonwealth Games.

 Laservision provided 120 Collins Street with a complete ‘Turn Key’ solution which included feasibility and design, equipment recommendations, installation and overall project management.
 In all 220m meters of continuous LED strip sections were installed for the external illumination of the tower.
 The use of beam shaping and beam control devices ensured light spill beyond targeted areas did not occur internally.
 These design considerations ensured that the new lighting design dramatically reduced light trespass and ensured energy efficiency.

-Laservision’s world renowned installations including Hong Kong, Korea, Singapore and Sydney’s Darling Harbour can be viewed at www.laservision.com.au/portfolio.
+Laservision’s world-renowned installations including Hong Kong, Korea, Singapore and Sydney’s Darling Harbour can be viewed from our portfolio page.